Differences Between API v3 and v4¶

 options

 array is completely gone.
-The params array is the list of options. - Most of the options in the params array have shared/generic implementations - ensuring consistent naming and behavior for every api entity.
+The params array is the list of options. - Most items in the params array have shared/generic implementations - ensuring consistent naming and behavior for every api entity.

 - The data fields (e.g.